 Joe learns that changing his focus from getting to giving—putting others’ interests first and continually adding value to their lives—ultimately leads to unexpected returns.

 Imparted with wit and grace, The Go-Giver is a classic bestseller that brings to life the old proverb ‘Give and you shall receive.’

 Nearly a decade since its original publication, the term “go-giver” has become shorthand for a defining set of values embraced by hundreds of thousands of people around the world.
 Today this timeless story continues to help its readers find fulfillment and greater success in business, in their personal lives and in their communities.

 This expanded edition includes the text of the original business parable, together with a foreword by Arianna Huffington, a new introduction, a discussion guide, and a Q&A with the authors.”

-The book I am currently reading for June and July…
+My choice for June and July…

 *This book was listed for both June and July because it was filled with so many life-changing success principles!
 I wanted to soak in the major takeaways of each chapter and practice applying those success principles within my business and personal life.